AQuadic/Hantoor_dashboard_Reactjs/.github/instructions/memory.instruction.md

 - Different routes can have different parameter names
 - FinancingDetails uses `:id` parameter correctly
 - AddBank uses `:countryId` parameter correctly

+## 2025-09-11: SWITCHED FINANCING ENDPOINT TO /admin/financing ✅

+- Created `src/api/financing/getFinancingWithBanks.ts` which queries `/admin/financing` to return countries along with banks metadata.
+- Updated `src/pages/financing/FinancingPage.tsx` to import the new API function.

 - Both components are implemented correctly for their respective routes
 - The naming inconsistency between routes is intentional based on context